ARZZEZZAN/s21_matrix_cpp/README.md

 ## Part 1.
 Implementation of the s21_matrix_oop.h library functions

-- The program must be developed in C++ language of C++20 standard -The program code must be located in the src folder
+- The program must be developed in C++ language of C++20 standard
+- The program code must be located in the src folder
 - Implement the matrix as an S21Matrix class
 - Use only the `matrix`, `rows` and `columns` fields as private
-- Implement the access to private fields via accessor and mutator
+- Implement the access to private fields `rows` and `columns` via accessor and mutator
 - Make it as a static library (with s21_matrix_oop.h header file)
 - Implement the operations described [above](#matrix-operations)
-- Overload the operators according to the table in the chapter [above] (#matrix-operations) -Prepare full coverage of library functions code with unit-tests using the GTest library -Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix_oop.a)
+- Overload the operators according to the table in the chapter [above](#matrix-operations)
+- Prepare full coverage of library functions code with unit-tests using the GTest library
+- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix_oop.a)